whyboris/utilitarianism.net/content/en/02-types-of-utilitarianism.md

 According to indirect consequentialism, we should instead evaluate the moral status of an action _indirectly_, based on its relationship to something else (such as a rule), which is in turn assessed in terms of its consequences.
 The most famous indirect view is known as _rule utilitarianism_ (or _[rule consequentialism](https://plato.stanford.edu/entries/consequentialism-rule/)_ more generally).
 According to rule utilitarianism, what makes an action right is that it conforms to the set of rules that would have the best utilitarian consequences if they were generally accepted or followed.
 Since an action’s morality depends on its conformity to a rule, rather than its own consequences, rule utilitarianism is a form of indirect consequentialism.

-On our definition of consequentialism, only the direct view is a genuinely consequentialist position, and rule utilitarianism/consequentialism, despite the name, is not a type of consequentialism.[^1] As Brad Hooker, the world’s leading rule consequentialist, argues, rule consequentialism is not plausibly motivated by a consequentialist commitment to outcomes being as good as possible: the case for rule consequentialism is instead that it impartially justifies intuitively plausible moral rules.[^2] This marks an important difference from foundationally consequentialist theories.
+On our definition of consequentialism, only the direct view is a genuinely consequentialist position, and rule consequentialism, despite the name, is not a type of consequentialism.[^1] As Brad Hooker, a prominent rule consequentialist, argues, rule consequentialism is not plausibly motivated by a consequentialist commitment to outcomes being as good as possible: the case for rule consequentialism is instead that it impartially justifies intuitively plausible moral rules.[^2] This marks an important difference from foundationally consequentialist theories.

 Though act utilitarianism assesses only actions (rather than rules) in terms of “rightness”, it nevertheless also recognizes the importance of having strong commitments to familiar moral rules.
 Rules such as “don’t lie” and “don’t kill” are regarded as useful guidelines that [we should almost always follow in practice](/utilitarianism-and-practical-ethics/#respecting-commonsense-moral-norms)—precisely so that our actions better achieve good outcomes and avoid harm.
 For further discussion and clarification, see the section on “[multi-level utilitarianism](/types-of-utilitarianism#multi-level-utilitarianism-versus-single-level-utilitarianism)”, below.